qiushiyan/js-notebook/readme.md

 yarn global add javascript-notebook
 ```

+For a quick preview, go to https://javascript-notebook.netlify.app/, where you can still code but no save to local files.

 # Technologies

 The app is mainly put together with React and TypeScript, with the help of